 Authoritarian parents discourage thoughtful discussion and attempt to control their child’s behaviour through punishment.
 Children who are brought up this way are less likely to develop an internal sense of right and wrong.
-And children subjected to harsh punishments tend to show more hostility and aggression.
+And children subjected to harsh punishments tend to show more hostility and aggression towards other children.

-Authoritative parenting is also characterised by high levels of control, in that parents set limits and demand maturity from their children and these type of parents relate to their kids with warmth, and attempt to shape and guide their behaviour through rational discussion and explanation of the reasons for their rules.
+Authoritative parenting is also characterised by levels of control, in that parents set limits and demand a level of maturity from their children and these type of parents relate to their kids with warmth, and attempt to shape and guide their behaviour through rational discussion and explanation of the reasons for their rules.

 Studies show that authoritative parents tend to have kids who are less aggressive, more self-reliant, more self-controlled, and better-liked by their peers so they make and keep friends more easily.